 All the other pre-existing CAEECC Facilitator roles and responsibilities will apply.
 See: https://docs.wixstatic.com/ugd/849f65_68e76679fd054bd6ad34e1c2ba0a4168.pdf

-Appendix C: Stage-gate Criteria
+Appendix C: Draft Stage-gate Criteria

 NOTE: We lay out an approach to stage gate criteria at a high level of detail but expect the MTA in consultation with the MTAB to further refine the criteria discussed here.
 We caution against using this document prescriptively; it only lays out one possible approach.